-The Special Olympics Michigan Press Room is the hub for press releases, informational downloads and other resources for news organizations.
+The Special Olympics Michigan Press Room is the hub for informational downloads and other resources for news organizations.

 High Resolution Photos

 Available for download on Flickr: CLICK HERE

 Photography release statement: No athlete may compete in any Special Olympics event without having a signed parent/guardian release statement on file with Special Olympics.
 The statement grants permission for Special Olympics and the media to use the athlete's name, likeness, voice and words in television, radio, films, newspapers, magazines, and other media for the purpose of promoting and publicizing Special Olympics, educating the public about Special Olympics and raising funds for Special Olympics.

 Special Olympics Michigan distributes high definition video to media outlets during state competitions in 1080p MPEG-4 (.mp4) format.
 HD file video is also available to media outlets upon request.